Twins vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Byron Buxton and others are listed when the Los Angeles Dodgers host the Minnesota Twins at Dodger Stadium on Tuesday at 10:10 PM ET.
+Freddie Freeman and Byron Buxton are among the players with prop bets on the table when the Los Angeles Dodgers and the Minnesota Twins square off at Dodger Stadium on Wednesday (at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!